 A pattern made of briskly braking and then accelerating again will naturally use more fuel than anticipating what could happen on the road instead.
 Of course, this will depend on traffic conditions; however, using the accelerator and the brakes gently, gradually slowing down and progressively bringing the car back to speed will help you in the long run from a fuel efficiency point of view.
 For instance, if the traffic light is red, you can ease off the gas and slow down naturally instead of briskly coming to a stop at the last second.

 10. Choose a Greener Car

-Lastly, if you’d like to help the planet, in addition to saving (on) your fuel, we recommend you to choose a greener car, maybe a hybrid or even an electric car.
-Here at Perrys we’ve got a huge range of both types of vehicles.
+Lastly, if you’d like to help the planet, in addition to saving (on) your fuel, we recommend you choose a greener car, maybe a hybrid or even an electric car.
+Here at Perrys, we’ve got a huge range of both types of vehicles.
 However, if you’re unsure and have more questions about our offering, don’t hesitate to contact your nearest Perrys and we’ll be happy to help.

 Tags: *Save_Fuel *Save_Petrol *Save_Diesel *Fuel_Efficiency *Fuel_Economy *How_to